paschalidoud/mesh_fusion_simple/README.md

 To run our code, we provide the `convert_to_watertight.py` script.
-In order to run this script you only need to provide a path to the dataset directory, as well as the dataset type, namely ShapeNet, Dynamic FAUST etc. For now our code supports the ShapeNet dataset, the Dynamic FAUST and the FreiHAND dataset.
+In order to run this script you only need to provide a path to the dataset directory, as well as the dataset type, namely ShapeNet, Dynamic FAUST, 3D-FRONT etc. For now, our code supports the 3D-FRONT, the ShapeNet, the Dynamic FAUST and the FreiHAND dataset.
 If you want to use another dataset, you simply need to implement a Dataset class that extends the `ModelCollection` class.
 For more details please refer to the `mesh_fusion/datasets/model_collections.py` file.
 To run the conversion script simply run
 ```
 python convert_to_watertight.py path_to_dataset_directory --dataset_type dataset_type
 ```